Groumy/Groumy.github.io/_drafts/going-black.md

 ## Player facing rolls

 I love player facing rolls, because I found it more relaxing for me.
-And I can more easily focus on the narrative.
+So I can more easily focus on the narrative.

 I also have the impression that it empowers the players.
 There's a difference between getting hit by the BBEG because :
 * I (_a player_) rolled poorly on my dodge attempt; vs
 * the GM said so (_rolling dice behind the screen doesn't matter for the players and rolling in the open doesn't either unless the players have access to the NPS stat blocks ..._)